Proposal to align with the Co-operatives National Law consultation

 While Western Australia will not be adopting the CNL, it is reviewing both WA’s Co operatives Act 2009 and the Co operatives Regulations 2010 to ensure that so far as possible both the CNL and WA’s legislation remain consistent.

-The draft Co-operatives National Regulations, supporting Summary Guide and survey are available from NSW Fair Trading.
+The draft Co-operatives National Regulations, supporting Summary Guide and survey were available from NSW Fair Trading.

 Can be made by calling Consumer Protection on 1300 304 054 or by email.